COVID-19: How Council is responding to the Coronavirus

 Click here to view rules and restrictions for Greater Sydney.

 Helping the Local Community

 Click here to access information about Local Emergency Relief Assistance Providers for community members in need during the Coronavirus crisis.

 Council Services, Facilities and Activities Operating as Normal

 Please continue to contact us via phone on 9843 0555 or by lodging your requests via the "Report it to Council" webpage.

 The following services, facilities and activities are also operating as normal:

 - Council's affiliated childcare centres

-- Civil works program and maintenance
+- Parks and playground maintenance

-- Waste collection and Kerbside Clean-ups
+- Waste collection and Kerbside Clean-Ups

 Extended Operating Hours for Businesses & Construction Sites